 Jay first met Councilmember Koretz in 1986 when he interned for then-West Hollywood Councilmember Alan Viterbi, and a young Paul Koretz was serving as his deputy.
 Jay later spent six years as a Field Representative to then-Assemblymember Koretz before joining the staff of CD 5.
 Jay has a Bachelor’s Degree in Political Science from California State University, Northridge and a Master’s Degree in Public Administration from the University of Southern California.
 He lives in CD 5, and is married with two children, both of whom attend a local public elementary school.

-Wesly is responsible for the neighborhoods of Century City, Cheviot Hills, Rancho Park, Tract 7260, Westwood Gardens,California Country Club, West LA, and West of Westwood.
-He is the primary contact and provides assistance for residents, businesses and community organizations by helping them navigate the City bureaucracy, as well as representing the council office at any number of Neighborhood Council, homeowners association, neighborhood watch and many other community group meetings.
+"Chuy" (pronounced "Chewy") -- is CD 5's new staffer, and serves the neighborhoods of Century, City, Cheviot Hills, Rancho Park, Tract 7260, Westwood Gardens,California Country Club, West LA, Westwood South of Santa Monica, and West of Westwood.
+He helps stakeholders navigate through City bureaucracy, and represents the council office at the Westside Neighborhood Council, homeowners associations, and other community meetings.

-Valley District Office
+Valley Field Office

-Shawn Bayliss, Planning Deputy
+Noah Muhlstein, Planning Deputy

-Jeffrey Ebenstein, Field Deputy
+Gurmet Khara, Field Deputy